IELTS Speaking part 2: Cue card; something useful you learned from a member of your family

 Model answer:

 Family members play a vital role in the development of a person’s behavior patterns and overall character.
 I am lucky that I’ve grown into a typical Uzbek joint/combined family.
 And this has made me a very strong and kind person in my personal life.
-As this topic card asks to describe something which I learned from my one of my family members, I would like to talk about something I learned from my uncle which became really helpful in my future life.
+As this topic card asks to describe something which I learned from one of my family members, I would like to talk about something I learned from my uncle which became really helpful in my future life.

-In my family in Uzbekistan, I have more than 20 members as it is a joint family.
-The members are my parents, siblings, my grandparents, two uncles, two aunts, and their children.
-We still live together as a united family.
-Even we are doing a business together.
-I had the opportunity to learn many different things from all of them at different times which is quite ordinary for any kid.
-For instance, I have learned drawing from my aunt, swimming from my uncle, playing chess from my grandpa, playing cricket, football, and some other sports from my brother and cousins etc. I have also been very lucky to learn how to tackle different pressure-situations and bad times from my parents and learned how to conduct myself with unfamiliar people from my two elder cousins.
+I have also been very lucky to learn how to tackle different pressure situations and bad times from my parents and learned how to conduct myself with unfamiliar people from my two elder cousins.
 The list can be very long.
 But I would like to prioritize the thing that I learned from my youngest uncle which is swimming and the importance of swimming.
-I’m not saying that other things that I learned from other family members are of lesser significance, but swimming is a life-saving skill and I ranked it top to other things because it became handy in a real-time life-saving situation.
+I’m not saying that other things that I learned from other family members are of lesser significance, but swimming is a life-saving skill and I ranked it top among other things because it became handy in a real-time life-saving situation.

-He shared with me the events of his swimming career, different ups, and downs of his life, how he became a successful athlete etc. I became a fan of water sports because of him.
+He shared with me the events of his swimming career, the different ups, and downs of his life, how he became a successful athlete, etc. I became a fan of water sports because of him.
 I am also indebted to him that he so meticulously taught me different kinds of swimming and helped me grow a good interest in this sport which can be unusual to many.
 Due to his involvement, I became a very good swimmer and helped many people to save their lives from drowning in open waters.
 I was amazed that this swimming skill had not only helped me but also my community.

 For all these matters I am really grateful to my youngest uncle.
 I also think that swimming is necessary for all because it can save lives.